ADI 10-Q Quarterly Report May 3, 2025 | Alphaminr

 * We use the average of the current quarter and prior quarter ending net accounts receivable and ending inventory balance in our calculation of days sales outstanding and days cost of sales in inventory, respectively.

-The decrease in accounts receivable in dollars was primarily the result of variations in the timing of collections and billings and decreased revenue levels in the first quarter of fiscal 2025 as compared to the fourth quarter of fiscal 2024.
+The increase in accounts receivable in dollars was primarily the result of variations in the timing of collections and billings and increased revenue levels in the second quarter of fiscal 2025 as compared to the fourth quarter of fiscal 2024.

 Inventory increased primarily as a result of our efforts to balance manufacturing production, demand and inventory levels.
 Our inventory levels are impacted by our need to support forecasted sales demand and variations between those forecasts and actual demand.